drips-network/docs/docs/whats-a-drip.md

 ## Status of Drips v2

-As of 11/4/2022, Drips v2 is currently available as an alpha pre-release, with smart contracts deployed on the Goerli testnet.
+As of November 2022, Drips v2 is currently available as an alpha pre-release, with smart contracts deployed on the Goerli testnet.
 We expect to deploy the smart contracts to Ethereum mainnet and other major EVM blockchains soon!